-If there’s one thing Londoners love it’s their parks, come summer when the sun is shining pretty much every green space in the city is covered with people relaxing after work or enjoying their weekend and it’s no surprise as London has an abandon of beautiful parks (and most people living in this city don’t have a garden!) and this summer picnics have become my new favourite thing!
+If there’s one thing Londoners love it’s their parks, come summer when the sun is shining pretty much every green space in the city is covered with people relaxing after work or enjoying their weekend with a picnic in the park and it’s no surprise as London has an abundance of beautiful parks (and most people living in this city don’t have a garden!) and this summer picnics have become my new favourite thing!

 The one thing that makes a picnic even better though (apart from the mass of cheese, dip and wine) is an incredible view, so I have put together a list of 5 London parks perfect for a picnic with a city view and hopefully you’ll be able to squeeze a few in before Autumn kicks in (I certainly hope to).

 Let’s start with what i think is the best view from a park and perhaps just one of the best views of London in general.